 The bacteria Clostridium botulinum releases the toxin that causes botulism as part of its natural anaerobic process, meaning it grows in an oxygen-free environment, much like a sealed tin.

-Over the years, the home canning process was and is not as efficient as industry today.
+Over the years, the home canning process was and is not as efficient as an industry today.
 This was because the heating and sterilising process was not in place.
-With the advent of commercial canning and better understanding of botulism to put food safety procedures in place, it is now rare to have a canned food related to a botulism outbreak.
+With the advent of commercial canning and a better understanding of botulism to put food safety procedures in place, it is now rare to have a canned food related to a botulism outbreak.

 Understanding food safety of canned food is critical in home canning.